Rectangular Rapid Flashing Beacon (RRFB)

 How They are Used

-roadway.
-Pedestrians are expected to wait until drivers yield before entering the crosswalk.
-The LED lights are timed to allow time for the vehicles to yield while continuing to flash as the pedestrians cross the roadway.
+It is important to know that RRFBs are not traffic control devices but, rather, are advanced safety features that help pedestrians alert motorists to their presence within the crosswalk.
+The lights are activated via push button used by the pedestrian as they begin to cross the roadway.
+Pedestrians are expected to wait until there is a sufficient gap in traffic before entering the crosswalk.
+The LED lights are timed to allow enough time for the pedestrians to completely cross the roadway.
 Drivers are expected to follow State law and yield to pedestrians in the crosswalk.

 The RRFBs will be active all day allowing for activations during early morning and evening hours for commuter trail users.
 The units are solar powered so they will not be subject to power interruption during power outages.